6 Tips to Manage a Project When Team Members Don't Report to You

 You may find out that both Karen and Jane asked to be on this team to learn more about other areas of the company, so when you assign them to their areas of expertise, they can become frustrated.

 This conversation is critical to having a great team relationship.
 Though you are responsible for the ultimate project outcome, you won't achieve great results without team members who are on board.
-Ask for their input, and ask for their concerns.
-Make sure you take everything into consideration and can explain your decisions.
+In short, empower your team members by asking for their input and their concerns.
+When the project is complete and a success, the entire team can feel pride knowing that each one of them played an active role in its success.

 Double Check With the Boss